Her Daughter Invited Her Friend To Her Party, But Does Not Want Her Friend’s Sister To Tag Along

-A parent is at a loss and wants to know how to uninvite a child that keeps crashing her daughter’s birthday party.
+A woman does not know how to uninvite a girl that keeps inviting herself to her daughter’s parties.

 Her Daughter Has A Birthday Party